verysamuel/courier-kata/notes.md

 - Actually, it has occured to me how my use of unreachable!() *could* be problematic as if I had not added the check for Heavy parcels I would have not been alerted of the problem by the compiler.

+# Part 5
+This part is clearly ambiguous with the intent of how multiple parcels should be discounted.

+- "combination of discounts which saves the most money" is in direct conflict with the given example depending upon your interpretation